Become a Proposer and Submit Proposals

 When you land on your profile page, if you haven’t done any of the above, you will see:

-If you have enrolled as a proposer, and you either have not started KYC, or you are waiting for it to be processed, you’ll see the processing checkmark next to the Proposer tag:
+If you have enrolled as a proposer, and you either have not started KYC, or you are waiting for it to be processed, you’ll see the processing checkmark next to the Proposer tag and the button to “Start KYC Verification".

-Once your KYC has been approved, you will see a green checkmark next to the Proposer tag, as well as the button to create a proposal.
+Once your KYC has been approved, you will see a green checkmark next to the Proposer tag and a button to create a proposal.

-1. Creating your first proposal and paying the refundable anti-spam fee
+Step 4.
+Create your first proposal and pay the refundable anti-spam fee

 When you are ready to create your first proposal, click on the “Create Proposal” button to start.
 A window to pay the proposal fee will pop up: